Seduced By The Sheikh: Jewel in His Crown / The Call of the Desert - Линн Грэхем - CHAPTER TWO Читать онлайн любовный роман

 Unsettled by the effect he had on her and feeling inordinately like an insecure teenager, Ruby lowered her eyes defensively and her gaze fell on the male leg positioned nearest to hers.
 The fine, expensive material of his tailored trousers outlined the lean, muscular power of his thigh while the snug fit over the bulge at his crotch defined his male attributes.
 As soon as she realised where her attention had lodged she glanced hurriedly away, her face hot enough to fry eggs on and shock reverberating through her, for it was the very first time she had looked at a man as if he were solely a sex object.
 When she thought of how she hated men checking her out she could only feel embarrassed.

+The prince took her to the town’s only decent hotel for lunch.
+He attracted a good deal of attention there, particularly from women, Ruby registered with growing irritation.
 It didn’t help that he walked across the busy dining room like the royal prince that he was, emanating a positive force field of sleek sophistication and assurance that set him apart from more ordinary mortals.
 Beside him she felt seriously underdressed in her plain skirt and raincoat.
 She just knew the other female diners were looking at her and wondering what such a magnificent male specimen was doing with her.
 The head waiter seated them in a quiet alcove where, mercifully, Ruby felt less on show and more at ease.

 While they ate, and the food was excellent, Raja began to tell her about the war between Najar and Ashur and the current state of recovery in her birth country.
 The whole time he talked her attention was locked on him.
 It was as if they were the only two people left on the planet.
 He shifted a shapely hand and she wondered what it would feel like to have that hand touching her body.
 The surprise of the thought made her face flame.
 She absorbed the velvet nuances of his accented drawl and recognised that he had a beautiful speaking voice.
 But worst of all when she met the steady glitter of his dark, reflective, midnight gaze she felt positively light-headed and her mouth ran dry.